Irwin “Ike” Belk, namesake of University of Lynchburg’s Belk Observatory, died February 24 at age 95.

 The College presented Belk with an honorary doctorate in 2006.

-Dr. Kenneth R. Garren, president of Lynchburg College, shared several fond memories of his interactions with Belk.
+Dr. Kenneth R. Garren, president of University of Lynchburg, shared several fond memories of his interactions with Belk.
 He visited Belk in his Charlotte, North Carolina, office and his Florida home in Key Largo, and Belk occasionally called Dr. Garren on his cell phone to discuss projects.
 Dr. Garren recalled that Belk made gifts with an expectation of partnership and commitment from the institutions he aided.
 For example, he told Dr. Garren that his gift for the hornet statue would cover the statue but he expected the College to provide the pedestal.

 Born in 1922 in Charlotte, North Carolina, Belk followed in his father’s footsteps by devoting his professional career to the family’s eponymous department store chain.
 He also served in the North Carolina state senate.
 More information about his life can be read in his obituary.